Zürs: Tourism & economy

-Zürs is part of the municipality of Lech am Arlberg and is one of the cradles of the skiing sport.
-The first ski course took place in Zürs in 1904, and the first ski lift in Austria was built in Zürs in 1937.
+Zürs is part of the municipality of Lech am Arlberg and is one of the cradles of skiing.
+The first skiing course was held in Zürs in 1906 and Austria's first ski lift built in Zürs in 1937.

-The main source of income is tourism.
-Because of the high altitude over 2,000 above sea level, the landscape is mostly free of forests and therefore offers a clear view of the surrounding alpine peaks.
-In addition, there is always much snow in the Arlberg-region, as well as a picture-book landscape to practice winter sports in.
+Tourism is the main source of income for the town of Zürs.
+Due to its high altitude (over 2,000m), the landscape is largely free of forest and therefore offers a clear view of the surrounding Alpine peaks.
+In addition, there is always plenty of snow in the Arlberg region, providing a picturesque setting for winter sports.

 From 1988 to 1994, numerous FIS Alpine Ski World Cup races were held in the Lech-Zürs ski area.
-After 26 years now, alpine ski races will again be held in Lech, in November 2020.
-The races will take place on November 14 and 15 in the Flexenarena Zürs.
-They will feature parallel ski races for men and women, as well as a mixed team event.
+In November 2020, after a long break, Lech once again hosted the Alpine Ski World Cup.
+The races took place on 26 and 27 November in the Flexenarena Zürs.